-- Stay calm and listen carefully. - Reassure them that they have done the right thing in telling you. - Do not investigate or ask leading questions instead ask clarifying questions tell me, explain to me, describe to me (TED) - Let them know that you will need to tell someone else. - Do not promise to keep what they have told you a secret. - Inform your Safeguarding Designated Lead as soon as possible. - Make a written record of the allegation, disclosure or incident which you must sign, date and record your position using the setting safeguarding record log forms.
+Stay calm and listen carefully.

+Reassure them that they have done the right thing in telling you.

+Do not investigate or ask leading questions instead ask clarifying questions tell me, explain to me, describe to me (TED)

+Let them know that you will need to tell someone else.

+Do not promise to keep what they have told you a secret.

+Inform your Safeguarding Designated Lead as soon as possible.

+Make a written record of the allegation, disclosure or incident which you must sign, date and record your position using the setting safeguarding record log forms.
-If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the DSL.
-Where Those concerns relate to the DSL however, this should be reported to the Chair of Trustees/Committee/Proprietor using the settings 'Whistle blowing' policy.